tribprev/tribprev.github.io/issues/_current/burns.md

 ---
-title: 'six poems from *antagonisms in the aether*'
+title: 'from *antagonisms in the aether*'
 contributor: Avery Burns
 ---